Virginia Tech® home

 Exploring Forest Carbon Program Opportunities for Woodland Owners

-Virginia’s woodlands are a vital part of our landscape providing wildlife habitat, clean water, recreation, and income for thousands of families.
-As new opportunities emerge to reward woodland owners for sustainable management, it’s more important than ever to understand what makes these programs practical and appealing for woodland owners like you.
+Virginia’s woodlands are a vital part of our landscape providing a series of benefits to society such as wildlife habitat, clean water, and recreation, but also providing income for thousands of families.
+As new opportunities to reward woodland owners for sustainable forest management emerge, it’s critical that we understand what makes these programs practical and appealing for woodland owners like you.

 As trees grow, they naturally absorb carbon dioxide from the atmosphere and store that carbon in their trunks, branches, leaves, and roots.
 This stored carbon is often referred to as forest carbon.
-Because of this process, woodland plays a role in improving air quality.
+Because of this process, woodland plays a role in air quality and in regulating temperatures and humidity.

 Forest carbon programs provide woodland owners with an opportunity to access carbon markets.
 Through these programs, landowners enter into agreements to carry out specific forest management practices that increase carbon storage compared to typical management.
-In return, landowners receive payments, which are funded by the sale of carbon credits through carbon markets.
-Examples of forest management practices that may increase carbon storage include actions such as delaying harvests, planting additional trees, or improving stand conditions through certain forest management activities.
+In return, landowners receive payments, which are funded by the sale of carbon credits in carbon markets.
+Examples of forest management practices that may increase carbon storage include actions such as delaying harvests, planting additional trees, or improving stand conditions through invasive species removal.

 White postcard with a photo of mountains covered in green trees on the left side.
 Maroon text above the image says "Help Improve Forest Carbon Programs in Virginia".
 Black text below image says "The Forest economics lab at Virginia Tech is conducting a confidential survey to understand woodland owner opinions about forest carbon programs."
 Below that, in orange, text says "Turn over for quick instructions on how to take the survey".
 Below that is a maroon and orange logo for Virginia Tech College of Natural Resources and Environment ".
 On the left side of the postcard, black text says "front side - this area is for name and address."